 When it comes to diagnosing and managing these two types of heart failure, there are some similarities and some differences.
 Read on to find out what you need to know about systolic and diastolic heart failure.

-There are many medications available to treat systolic heart failure.
-These include:
+There are different medications available to treat systolic heart failure.
+These can include: